PavanGuptaZ/forge-error/README.md

 }
 ```

-## License

-MIT

 ## Built-in Error Constants

 The library includes a comprehensive set of predefined HTTP error types with their default values.
-You can override these defaults using Method 2 above.
+You can override these defaults using a detailed object.

 | Error Class | Status Code | Error Code | Default Message |
 |------------|-------------|------------|-----------------|